-Introduction To The Six String
+Introduction to the Six String

 A good exercise to familiarize yourself with your guitar is to play each string on the first 6 frets slowly one by one.
 This will allow you to get comfortable with feeling the distance between each fret horizontally as well as the vertical distance between strings as you move up and down.
-Go slow at first starting from the light E string and moving up until you get comfortable going faster.
-When you get real good try the exercise going back and forth from the first and sixth fret as well as starting from the thick E string and going repeatedly up and down.
+Go slow at first, starting from the light E string and moving up until you get comfortable going faster.
+When you get real good, try the exercise going back and forth from the first and sixth fret as well as starting from the thick E string and going repeatedly up and down.
 With enough practice you will eventually be able to move around the fret board without even looking at the strings you are playing.
 This exercise is especially effective since your strumming hand will simultaneously memorize where the strings are that need to be strummed.

 Our first chord will be the A Major chord.
-This simple chord will have you pressing strings A, D, and G all on the second fret.
+This simple chord will have you pressing strings A, D, and G, all on the second fret.
 You will strum all six strings.
-The best fingers to use will be the index through the ring finger.
-For future reference, your fingers from the index to the pinky will be called fingers 1 through 4.
+The best fingers to use will be the index finger through the ring finger.
+For future reference, your fingers from the index to the pinky will be called fingers one through four.
 It is important that you press down on the strings with just the tip of your fingers.
-If any part of your fingers come in contact with the other strings than you will interfere with the strings vibrations when strummed and your chord will not sound out correctly.
+If any part of your fingers come in contact with the other strings, you will interfere with the strings vibrations when strummed and your chord will not sound out correctly.
 This chord is good practice for this issue because although you are on a single fret, it is a bit of a challenge to have three fingers close to each other without messing up the sound of the chord.
 Also make sure you are firmly pressing down on the strings, you will get a kind of buzzy sound on strings that are not completely pressed down.

-- When you comfortably have your chords down feel free to practice transitioning between them, such as playing A to E to G. Try timing yourself to see how fast you can play different chords.
+- When you comfortably have your chords down, feel free to practice transitioning between them, such as playing A to E to G. Try timing yourself to see how fast you can play different chords.

 - For extra help with strumming, try simply strumming each individual string slowly while progressively going faster without looking.
 Try to eventually do this while also skipping some strings.